andyzito/chatgpt-improvements/README.md

 - **Resizable Chat Box**: Drag to make it taller or shorter
 - **Don't Submit on Enter**: Only submit on `^ CTRL + Enter` or `⌘ CMD + Enter`

-Future improvements might include:
+Future features might include:

-- Settings!
-- Other working markup, for example a way to output colors
+- A settings modal to, for example, enable/disable features (stored in Cookies)
-- Font family and size customization
+- Font family and size customization (in settings)
+- Hide generating message until it is complete (remove live typing)
+- Code block improvements:
-- Collapsible code and other blocks
+  - Collapsible
+  - Line numbers
+  - Wrapping
+  - Better syntax identification?
+- Add VSCode-like functionality to chat box, for example, `ALT + UP` to move the current line up (maybe there's an existing editor that could be overlayed?)
+- View source text of message (no rendered markdown formatting) (this might be impossible)
 - Ways to categorize/mark conversations

 ## Why not just use a full improved interface like [chatwithgpt](https://github.com/cogentapps/chat-with-gpt)?